Koume Soft Candy: Recommended to Ume Plum Beginners

 Lotte Koume Soft Candy

-The Koume hard candy widely loved by us Japanese was introduced into the market by Lotte in 1974, while what I introduce here Koume Soft Candy went on the market in 2015.
+The Koume hard candy debuted in 1974, while what I introduce here, Koume Soft Candy, went on the market in 2015.

 The latter is a relatively new addition by Lotte but has already gained popularity thanks to its addicting taste.

 Unlike the original version, this Koume Soft Candy is creamy.

 The creaminess calms the acidity characteristic of Ume plums, making the taste mild.

 These treats are like a pleasantly chewy caramel cube with no filling.

 The Ume candy has a subtle plum flavor but is not sour.
 Because of that, I highly recommend this to Ume plum beginners.